chiragb3101/chiragb3101/README.md

   A professional React library providing headless and styled components for AI workflows, such as chat interfaces and command palettes.
 Includes 25+ accessible, tree-shakable elements with themes, ARIA support, and automated CI/CD pipelines.
 Install with `npm i agenticui`.

-View my [pinned repositories](https://github.com/chiragb3101) for more projects and contributions.

 ## 📜 Publications
 - **AI-Based Augmented Reality Assistant**
   *International Journal of Intelligent Systems and Applications in Engineering (IJISAE)*